gRPC - now with easy installation

 |PHP||Linux, Mac, Windows|

 |Objective-C||Mac||Runtime source fetched automatically from GitHub by CocoaPods|

 |C#||Windows||Install gRPC NuGet package from your IDE (Visual Studio, Monodevelop, Xamarin Studio)|

 |Java||Linux, Mac, Windows||Use our Maven and Gradle plugins that provide gRPC with statically linked |

 |C++||Linux, Mac, Windows||Currently requires manual build and install|

-You can find out more about installation in our Getting Started guide and Github repositories.
+You can find out more about installation in our quick start pages and GitHub repositories.
 Do send us your feedback on our mailing list or file issues on our issue tracker if you run into any problems.